 Internet & Email

-For independent passengers, or group passengers with pre/post tour arrangements, you should allow USD5-10 per person per day.
+For independent passengers, or group passengers with pre or post tour arrangements, you should allow 65 RMB per person per day for the guides and 35 RMB per person per day for the drivers.

 We will indicate the tipping amounts in your final documents for guidance.